-If no more licenses are available, the simulations will not start or continue but reach the status "Waiting for License" and will wait up to 24 hours for a license before they will exit with license failure.
+If no more licenses are available, the simulations will frequently do not exit with a license failure, but go into status "Waiting for license", see Section 3.1.2.
 This will probably break the objective of the scheduling engine.

 The scheduling scripts shipped with Simufact Additive and discussed before do not reflect the whole complexity of scheduling simulations with limited hardware and license resources.
 Here a summary of the things to be considered: